How to Avoid Unnecessary Match Losses

 Alice offers to pay Bob's entry fee to a tournament, and in return Bob gives her 90% of any prizes he wins.

-This is ok.
+Probably fine, but there's no definitive answer.
 It's a "gamble" in the sense that Alice is paying money for the opportunity to win more money, but that would also be the case if Bob paid his own entry fee.
-The inherent "wager" of a tournament is not against the rules, and it doesn't matter who is paying for it.
+The inherent "wager" of a tournament is not against the rules, and policy doesn't say whether it matters who's paying for it.

 Question #36